NerdNu/NGGYU/README.md

 Configuration
 -------------
  * `enabled` - If true, noteblock notes are replaced in defined volumes.
- * `debug.config` - If true configuration settings and tunes are logged when loaded.
+ * `debug.config` - If true, configuration settings and tunes are logged when loaded.
  * `debug.event` - If true, replacement notes or played noteblock notes are logged when played.